Gallagher is the 14th most common surname in Ireland and the most common in Co Donegal. It means ‘lover of foreigners’.

 Famous Gallaghers from around the world

-Oasis split in 2009 but both brothers continue to make music and have produced three top selling albums between them since going their separate ways.
+Oasis split in 2009 but both brothers continue to make music and have produced several top selling albums between them since going their separate ways.